 With over a decade of experience in typeface design, she is known for her technical expertise and her ability to bring complex designs to life.
 She has worked with a range of clients and collaborators, from independent artists and designers to large corporations and institutions.

 In addition to her work as a designer, she is also a respected teacher and mentor and has taught workshops and lectured at leading design schools around the world.
-She is particularly passionate about sharing her knowledge of font engineering and production and have developed a popular course in font production for the Type@Cooper Extended Program.
+She is particularly passionate about sharing her knowledge of font engineering and production and has developed a popular course in font production for the Type@Cooper Extended Program.

 Alice is committed to advancing the field of typeface design through research, experimentation, and collaboration.
 She is always exploring new ideas and techniques, and her work reflects a deep appreciation for the power of typography to communicate and inspire.”